 g] All the careers ensured intimacy and closeness between young and old in the families.

-h] All careers ensured ethical education and passage of experience and wisdom; from generation to generation.
+h] All careers ensured ethical education and the passage of experience and wisdom from generation to generation.

-The traditional education system has attained the present status of being a major stressor due to several stressful factors, including the onslaught of the tempting and impressive individualistic doctrines.
-Thus the transition from the traditional system to the present one (whether due to British, American, or any other influence, but basically due to individualistic pursuits); has become a major stressor tearing apart the cohesive social fabric of India by failing to preserve and nurture the merits and discard and dispose of the demerits.
+The traditional education system has become a major stressor due to several stressful factors, including the onslaught of tempting and impressive individualistic doctrines.
+Thus, the transition from the traditional approach to the present one (whether due to British, American, or any other influence, but basically due to individualistic pursuits) has become a major stressor tearing apart the cohesive social fabric of India by failing to preserve and nurture the merits and discard and dispose of the demerits.

-As the education shifted from homes, home industries, and farms to; nurseries, K.G. schools, schools, colleges, universities, corporate industries, research institutions, etc., the transition became viciously poisonous.
+As education shifted from homes, home industries, and farms to nurseries, K.G. schools, schools, colleges, universities, corporate industries, research institutions, etc., the transition became viciously poisonous.

 c] Increase in alienation concerning student’s background and aptitude